ARM-software/EndpointAI/graph_interpreter/Interpreter.md

 11. Graph-Interpreter manages the various **methods of controlling I/O** with one function per IO: parameters setting and buffer allocation, data move, stop, mixed-signal components settings.
-12. Graph-Interpreter is **open-source**, and portable to Cortex-M, Cortex-R, Cortex-A and computers.
+12. Graph-Interpreter is **open-source**, and portable to 32-bits processors and computers.
 13. Example of Nodes: image and voice codec, data conditioning, motion classifiers, data mixers.
 Graph-Interpreter comes with short list of components doing data routing, mixing,